-Signature of Student: -
+Signature of Student:

 Printed Name of Student: Date:

 Signature of Program Director:

 Printed Name of Program Director: Date:

-$\begin{center} \textbf{Appendix G-Exposure Incident Report Form (completed by Program Director)} \end{center} \label{eq:completed}$
+Appendix G - Exposure Incident Report Form (completed by Program Director)

 Employee/Student Name Date

 Date of Birth SS#

 Telephone (Mobile) (Home)

-Description of Victim's Positi on at the University
+Description of Victim's Position on at the University

 Previous Vaccinations

 Pertinent Medical History

 Date of Exposure Time of Exposure AM / PM

 Location of Incident/Address

 What duties were you perform ning when the exposure incident occ urred?

-potentially exposed to?
-Cerebrospinal Fluid Cell, Tissuritoneal Fluid Pleural Fluid
+Pericardial Fluid Per potentially exposed to?
+Cerebrospinal Fluid Cell, Tissuritoneal FluidPleural Fluid

-Other (specify)

-What was the route of exposur

-• rson Contact with contaminate

-d instrument Cleaning up bloo
+Contact with contaminated re? rson Contact with contaminate d instrument Cleaning up bloo specifiy) d or OPIM

-(specifiy)

-pment was being used at time of exp oosure?
+What personal protective equip Gloves Facemask pment was being used at time of exp Eye Protection Gown oosure?

-Eye Protection Gown

-Other (specify)

-If personal protective equipme ent was not being worn, explain clea rly why it was not.
+ent was not being worn, explain clea

 Was any personal protective equipment damaged prior to the exposure?
 Explain.
 Was any personal protective equipment damaged during the exposure incident?
 Explain.
-Describe the circumstances under which the exposure incident occurred (what happened that resulted in the incident).
+Describe the circumstances under which the exposure incident [see] occurred (what happened that resulted in the incident).
 Could this exposure have been prevented?
 Explain.
 Identify the source of the exposure and contact information for the source.
 Phone: Did the source of the exposure consent to testing?
 Was any immediate care provided onsite?
-Explain what care was provided and who provided it.
+Explain what care was provided and who provided it